geo-ant/blog/_posts/2020-05-24-variable-projection-part-1-fundamentals.md

 I based much of the content of this article on the publication of Dianne O'Leary and Bert Rust (O'Leary 2007).
 They do an excellent job of breaking the method down in terms of familiar linear algebra.
 Furthermore, they give helpful practical tips on the implementation.
-However, there are errors and typos in some crucial formulas in their publication, which I have hopefully corrected.
-I will, for the most part, use the notation of O'Leary and Rust so that it is easy to go back and forth.
+However, there are typos in some crucial formulae in their publication, which I have hopefully corrected.
+I will, for the most part, use the notation of O'Leary and Rust so that it is easy to go back and forth[^errors_notation].
 Let's dive in.

 # The Idea of VarPro